eMetaboHUB/Forum-DiseasesChem/app/SBML_upgrade/README.md

 Id-mapping graphs can be build using different sources, currently, two types of Id-mapping graphs can be build using MetaNetX and PubChem, both providing Inter and Intra-resource equivalences.

+There is a single configuration file for all imports at *SBML_upgrade/config/config.ini* !

 #### Import SBML:

 use import_SBML.py